BitcoinDesign/Guide/guide/glossary.md

 - [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}: *Bech32* standard for native segregated witness addresses
 - [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki){:target="_blank"}: Partially Signed Bitcoin Transaction Format

-## Change address
-When the output of a transaction is used as the input of another transaction, it must be spent in its entirety.
-Sometimes the value of the output is higher than what the user wishes to pay.
-In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
-This is known as *change address*.

 ## Coin control

 <div class="center" markdown="1">